The Deligne-Riemann-Roch isomorphism: Construction for projective bundles

-with the following properties: \begin{enumerate} \item If $\pi$ is the identity map, then $\RR_{\pi}$ is the identity isomorphism. \item Compatibility with the projection formula. \item Compatibility with composition of projective bundles. \item Functoriality with respect to isomorphisms of projective bundles, namely commutative diagrams of the form
+satisfying the following properties: \begin{enumerate} \item If $\pi$ is the identity map, then $\RR_{\pi}$ is the identity isomorphism. \item Compatibility with the projection formula. \item Compatibility with composition of projective bundles. \item Functoriality with respect to isomorphisms of projective bundles, namely commutative diagrams of the form

-where the vertical arrows are isomorphisms. \end{enumerate} \end{theorem} As a reminder from \textsection \ref{sec:notations-conventions}, we identify $\PBbb(\Ocal_{X})$ with $X$ and view $\pi$ as the identity map.
-This is merely a convenience: without this identification, one would instead formulate property \eqref{item:RRPE-1} above by requiring $\RR_{\pi}$ to coincide with the DRR isomorphism for closed immersions in Theorem \ref{thm:DRRi-general} when $\pi$ is an isomorphism.
+where the vertical arrows are isomorphisms. \end{enumerate} \end{theorem} Recall from \textsection \ref{sec:notations-conventions} that we identify $\PBbb(\Ocal_{X})$ with $X$ and view $\pi$ as the identity map.
+This is only a notational convenience: without this identification, property \eqref{item:RRPE-1} would instead require $\RR_{\pi}$ to coincide with the DRR isomorphism for closed immersions in Theorem \ref{thm:DRRi-general} when $\pi$ is an isomorphism.

 The construction leading to the proof of the theorem is addressed in the following subsection.